SfikasTeo/CEID-Parallel-Algorithms-2023/README.md

 * **Compilation** can be done using the configured makefile from the shell: `make` **or** by the command: `g++ -O3 -std=c++11 -lstdc++ -fopenmp packetRouting.cpp`.
 * **Executing** the code is as simple as `./packetRouting`.
 * At the begging the number of nodes *(N)* will be asked.
 An **integer** value should be given via *stdin*.
-* In the next step, nodes will **not** always be be shown in the **same order**, due to the random thread scheduling.
-The nodes *(threads)* are executing in parallel.
-During the initalization of the algorithm each node will ask for its initial packets:
+* In the next step, packets must be input to network nodes.
+Please note that due to the random thread scheduling, nodes to be populated with packets also appear in **random** order (i.e., **not** necessarily following their rank in the linear array):
   * An **Interger** value should be given: *0 < value < N*, showing the **destination** node.
 Any value out of this range implies that we wish to stop adding packets to the node.
 Where *N* is the number of nodes.
   * Leaving a node with no packets is possible by setting the **first** input value to any destination value out of the range: *value<N or value<1 (e.g., -1)*.
 Where *N* is the number of nodes.
   * Inserting a packet in any node *j*, that is destined for node *j* will automatically be resolved.